 Set Up Google (everything)

 We’ve described the benefits of Google’s tools, but for emphasis let us say, if Google has a product, you’d better use it.
 Google owns 90% of the search market and considers over 200 factors when indexing the web.
-Many of those signals come from Google properties such as Google+, Google Maps, GSC, YouTube, and crawling sites.
+Many of those signals come from Google properties such as Google My Business, Google Maps, GSC, YouTube, and crawling sites.

 A Word on Titles and Descriptions